 Meaning of Intangible Assets

 An intangible asset is an asset that does not have any physical existence.
-Like tangible assets, you cannot touch or feel them but they have a current and future value.
+Like tangible assets, you cannot touch or feel them, but they have a current and future value.
 They are long-term assets of a company having a useful life greater than one year.
-A business can either develop these assets internally or can acquire them in a business combination.
+A business can either develop these assets internally or acquire them in a business combination.

-Types of Intangible Assets
+Types of Intangible Assets (List)

 Following are the common types of Intangible assets: